van-8/HarmonyEarth/guidelines.md

 - I can see why you had a difficult day.
 - I think most people would be upset by that, too.
 Since they no longer need to defend or justify themselves, they are likely to see the problem with you instead of against you.

+## High-divers
+High divers effortlessly do things that are impossible for most people.
+But with years of physical training, mental fortitude, and earned experience, the insanely dangerous becomes possible.
+Showcase all professionals like this.

 ## Race is Stupid